Plandroid Help Documentation

 Flipping a part

-Any item, including a rigid part, can also be flipped either horizontally (about a vertical axis) or vertically (about a horizontal axis) with the menu bar flip tools (Flip parts tools), which is useful when placing parts that aren't symmetrical.
+Any item or selection of items can also be flipped either horizontally (about a vertical axis) or vertically (about a horizontal axis) with the menu bar flip tools (Flip parts tools).
+This can be useful when placing parts that aren't symmetrical, or when flipping an entire design, for example.
+If you want to flip the rigid parts around their own centre lines while holding their positions constant, you can use the part's context menu item Flip -> Reflect Rigid Parts (Reflect rigid parts tools).

 You Can Edit Labels